Table of Contents

 Calcitonin can be used as a tumor marker as it is elevated in MTC.
 CEA (carcinoembryonic antigen) is also produced by MTC and can also be used as a tumor marker.

-Sometimes, the tumour cells can also secrete other polypeptide hormones such as somatostatin, VIP (vasoactive intestinal peptide) and serotonin.
-The most common symptoms include diarrhoea, flushing and itching due to elevated levels of calcitonin or calcitonin—gene related peptides.
+Sometimes, the tumor cells can also secrete other polypeptide hormones such as somatostatin, VIP (vasoactive intestinal peptide) and serotonin.
+The most common symptoms include diarrhea, flushing and itching due to elevated levels of calcitonin or calcitonin-gene related peptides.

-Compression symptoms may be present — e.g. hoarseness from recurrent laryngeal nerve compression, dysphagia from oesophageal compression.
+Compression symptoms may be present, e.g., hoarseness from recurrent laryngeal nerve compression or dysphagia from esophageal compression.
 In familial cases, screening can be done to monitor calcitonin levels.

 Anaplastic Thyroid Cancer

-ATC is the rarest form of thyroid cancer and also has the worst prognosis as it is very aggressive and resistant to conventional treatments such as surgery and radioactive iodine.
+ATC is the rarest form of thyroid cancer and also has the worst prognosis because it is very aggressive and resistant to conventional treatments such as surgery and radioactive iodine.
 They have a relatively high mitotic rate and invade surrounding tissues via the lymphatic system and vasculature.
-Thought to arise from dedifferentiation of more differentiated neoplasms.
+They are thought to arise from dedifferentiation of more differentiated neoplasms.

 ATC is always known as stage IV cancer.
 FNAC — vesicular appearance in older patients with regional lymphadenopathy supports a diagnosis of ATC.